In the evolving world of fabric printing, Direct to Film (DTF) printing is emerging as a

 ● DTG: Lower setup costs, cost per item can be high, making it less

-suitable for large batches.
+suitable for large batches. - Versatility

 ● DTF: Can be used on a variety of fabrics and colours, including dark